-• Weak to strong landslides may occur.
-The shaking and vibrations of plant or tree stem, branches and leaves would be strong and highly noticeable.
-VII Damaging Intensity Almost all people will be afraid of the very strong shaking and vibrations that they will feel.
-Those who are situated at high levels of buildings will find it very hard to keep standing.
-Heavy objects or furniture would fall and topple over.
+VII Damaging Intensity

+- Almost all people will be afraid of the very strong shaking and vibrations.
+Those who are situated at high levels of buildings will find it very hard to keep standing. - Heavy objects or furniture would fall and topple over.
 Large hanging bells will sound vigorously.
-Old or fragile houses, buildings or structures would most definitely be destroyed, while strong or new structures would be damaged.
-Dikes, dams, fishponds, concrete roads and walls may crack and be damaged.
-Liquefaction (formation of quicksand), lateral spreading (spreading of soil surface creating deep cracks on land) and landslides will occur.
+Old or fragile houses, buildings or structures would most definitely be destroyed, while strong or new structures would be damaged. dikes, dams, fishponds, concrete roads and walls may crack and be damaged. - Liquefaction (formation of quicksand), lateral spreading (spreading of soil surface creating deep cracks on land) and landslides will occur.
 Trees and plants will vigorously shake and vibrate.

-VIII Highly Damaging Intensity Will cause confusion and chaos among the people.
-It makes standing upright difficult even outside homes / structures.
-Many big buildings will be extremely damaged.
+VIII Highly Damaging Intensity

+- Will cause confusion and chaos among the people.
+It makes standing upright difficult even outside homes / structures. - Many big buildings will be extremely damaged.
 Landslides or lateral spreading will cause many bridges to fall and dikes to be highly damaged.
 It will also cause train rail tracks to bend or be displaced.
 Tombs will be damaged or be out of place.
 Posts, towers and monuments may bend or completely be destroyed.
-Water and canal/drainage pipes may be damaged, bend, or break.
-Liquefaction and lateral spreading causes structures to sink, bend or be completely destroyed, especially those situated on hills and mountains.
+Water and canal/drainage pipes may be damaged, bend, or break. - Liquefaction and lateral spreading causes structures to sink, bend or be completely destroyed, especially those situated on hills and mountains.
 For places near or situated at the earthquake epicenter, large stone boulders may be thrown out of position.
 Cracking, splitting, fault rupture of land may be seen.
 Tsunami-like waves will be formed from water surfaces whether from rivers, ponds or dams/dikes.
 Trees and plant life will very vigorously move and sway in all directions.

-- 1 IX Destructive Intensity People would be forcibly thrown/fall down.
-Chaos, fear and confusion will be extreme.
-Most building structures would be destroyed and intensely damaged.
+IX Destructive Intensity • People would be forcibly thrown/fall down.
+Chaos, fear and confusion will be extreme. • Most building structures would be destroyed and intensely damaged.
 Bridges and high structures would fall and be destroyed.
 Posts, towers and monuments may bend or completely be destroyed.
-Water and canal/drainage pipes may be damaged, bend, or break.
-Landslides, liquefaction, lateral spreading with sand boil (rise of underground mixture of sand and mud) will occur in many places, causing the land deformity.
+Water and canal/drainage pipes may be damaged, bend, or break. • Landslides, liquefaction, lateral spreading with sand boil (rise of underground mixture of sand and mud) will occur in many places, causing the land deformity.
 Plant and trees would be damaged or uprooted due to the vigorous shaking and swaying.
 Large stone boulders may be thrown out of position and be forcibly darted to all directions.
-Very-very strong tsunami-like waves will be formed from water surfaces whether from rivers, ponds or dams/dikes. x Extremely Destructive Intensity Overall extreme destruction and damage of all man-made structures Widespread landslides, liquefaction, intense lateral spreading and breaking of land surfaces will occur.
+Very strong tsunami-like waves will be formed from water surfaces whether from rivers, ponds or dams/dikes.
+X Extremely Destructive Intensity Overall extreme destruction and damage of all man-made structures • Widespread landslides, liquefaction, intense lateral spreading and breaking of land surfaces will occur.
 Very strong and intense tsunami-like waves formed will be destructive.
 There will be tremendous change in the flow of water on rivers, springs, and other water-forms.
 All plant life will be destroyed and uprooted.
-XI Devastative Intensity Severe damage even to well built buildings, bridges, water dams and railway lines; highways become useless; underground pipes destroyed. ХШ Extremely Destructive Intensity (Landscape changes) Practically all structures above and below ground are greatly damaged or destroyed.
+XI Devastative Intensity • Severe damage even to well built buildings, bridges, water dams and railway lines; highways become useless; underground pipes destroyed.
+XII Extremely Destructive Intensity (Landscape changes) • Practically all structures above and below ground are greatly damaged or destroyed.

-ANNEX VI : Example 1: Seismic Evaluation of Reinforced Concrete Moment Resisting Frame Building
+11. ANNEX VI: Example 1: Seismic Evaluation of Reinforced Concrete Moment Resisting Frame Building